bsmyanmar/saap/README.md

 **Tech used:** React, NodeJS, MySQL

-**Deadline:** 1st December 2023

 **Wireframe:** [SAAP Figma](https://www.figma.com/file/wpL70RnSDaEgL4etThGDXl/SAAP?type=design&node-id=6%3A173&mode=design&t=Z6JwZ517IzMyUrAt-1)

 This project aims to have a platform where Scripture texts are managed and made accessible to any platform via API.

 ## Module 1: Administrator Account User
 - The platform can be authenticated by Administrator Account User.
-- Administrator Account Users can be created, updated, deleted except for the root Administrator Account.
+- Administrator Account Users can be created, updated, and deleted except for the root Administrator Account.
 - Only the root Administrator Account reset their passwords.

 ## Module 2: Bible